arunpatro/arunpatro.github.io/blog/graphics/index.md

 ### Tasks
 We deal with 3 tasks:
-1. Ray Tracing (3 images)
+1. Ray Tracing
-2. Ray Tracing with BVH accelaration (2 objects)
+2. Ray Tracing with BVH accelaration
-3. Rasterization on CPU (2 videos)
+3. Rasterization on CPU

 ### TLDR
 `Rust` is faster than `C++`